trackman1997/Thrive/doc/ue4_usage_guide.md

 All the code is in the Source subdirectory which is handled by git.
 So you need to make sure that you never commit that folder to svn.
 There is a helper script called `SVNCommit.rb` which automatically ignores the Source folder when committing.
+Also new files that aren't binaries (assets, blueprints) should be comitted to git.

 Committing not working from editor